Over recent years, I've attended so many auctions that I've lost count!

-I've been able to examine which strategies can help you win, and those that might reduce your chance of achieving your goal.
+I've examined which strategies can help you win and those that might reduce your chance of achieving your goal.

 Whether or not you win at an auction can be strongly influenced by your actions.
-The reality is that for many people bidding at an auction, it's the first time they have been in that environment and they don't quite know what to expect, or what to do.
+But, unfortunately, the reality is that for many people bidding at an auction, it's the first time they have been in that environment, and they don't quite know what to expect or what to do.

 So, strap yourself in and read on to see my top tips to maximise your chances of being the winning bidder at an auction.